UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 }
 ```

-The above shows both the routes we’ve created in this demo now on router-secondary.
+The above shows both the routes we've created in this demo now on `router-secondary`.

 > [!NOTE]
-> If you would like to expose applications on a private network the above logic still applies.
-The only differences are that the deployment config for the router is called router-private and the route label required to expose your routes is router-private=true.
+> If you want to expose applications on a private network, the above logic still applies.
+The only differences are that the deployment config for the router is called `router-private` and the route label required to expose your routes is `router-private=true`.

 ## Further reading

-OpenShift documentation on Router Sharding: https://docs.openshift.com/container-platform/3.9/architecture/networking/routes.html#router-sharding
+OpenShift documentation on router sharding: https://docs.openshift.com/container-platform/3.9/architecture/networking/routes.html#router-sharding

-OpnShift blog post on Router Sharding: https://blog.openshift.com/openshift-router-sharding-for-production-and-development-traffic/
+OpenShift blog post on router sharding: https://blog.openshift.com/openshift-router-sharding-for-production-and-development-traffic/

 ## Feedback